Table of Contents

 Factors Considered at a Bail Hearing

-With local lawyers in Calgary and Edmonton, our criminal defence lawyers are able to contact the police and the person charged while they are being detained.
-We typically make all reasonable efforts to discuss the file with the “presenting officer” or “duty Crown” and negotiate release without the need for a contested bail hearing.
-Although the person in custody must still appear before a judge or justice of the peace, it goes much smoother when the officer or prosecutor in charge is agreeable to release and we present a joint release plan.
+Our Alberta criminal defence lawyers are able to contact the police and the person charged while they are being detained.
+We will make all reasonable efforts to discuss the file with the “presenting officer” or “duty Crown” and negotiate release without the need for a contested bail hearing.
+Although the person in custody must still appear before a judge or justice of the peace, it goes much smoother when the officer or prosecutor in charge is agreeable to release, and we present a joint release plan.

 If we cannot convince the presenting officer or prosecutor, there are several options open to us.
-We can either chose to conduct a bail hearing in front of a Justice of the Peace (which must occur within 24 hours of arrest) or can chose to adjourn the matter to court on the next sitting day where a judge and Crown prosecutor will be in attendance.
+We can choose to conduct a contested bail hearing in front of a justice of the peace (which must occur within 24 hours of arrest) or adjourn the matter to court on the next sitting day where a judge and Crown Prosecutor will be in attendance.
 If the matter is particularly complex, a bail hearing may need to be scheduled several days into the future.

-We understand it’s tempting to conduct your own bail hearing in the hope of getting out sooner, but there are some significant risks in doing so, including the following:
+We understand it may be tempting to conduct your own bail hearing in hopes of being released sooner, but there are significant risks in doing so: